 - Geometry of flow path – Pipe/annular dimensions

-Increases in either the flow rate or the viscosity cause an increase in the pressure loss.
-An increase in the annular clearance due to a larger hole ID or a smaller pipe OD results in a reduction in the pressure loss.
+Increases in either the flow rate or the viscosity cause an increase in pressure loss.
+An increase in the annular clearance due to a larger hole ID or a smaller pipe OD results in a reduction in pressure loss.

 The Circulating Pressure Loss can be split into two main components,

 It is the annular pressure loss that we are normally concerned with as this affects the ECD.
 (NB.
-If reverse circulating it is the internal pressure loss which acts upon the bottom of the hole, not the annular pressure loss, and affects the Drilling ECD.
+If reverse circulating it is the internal pressure loss that acts upon the bottom of the hole, not the annular pressure loss, and affects the Drilling ECD.
 The internal pressure loss is considerably greater than the annular pressure loss and so great care must be taken in these circumstances.)